How To Create Landing Pages That Actually Convert

 2. The Main Headline

-Your headline is the first piece of text your visitors will read, and it sets the stage for the rest of your landing page.
+Your headline is the first piece of text your visitors will read and it sets the stage for the rest of your landing page, so a clear message that is easy to digest is vital.
 However, as much as we may enjoy dad jokes, puns, or pop-culture references, your main headline isn’t the place for overly creative copy.
 It should be functional, and straight to the point.

 Your main headline should tell your visitors what they will get out of your landing page, and if it makes sense, remind them of your USP.
-Keep your main headline punchy and as short as possible.
+Keep it as punchy and short as possible.

 supporting headline